What makes this sweet potato casserole healthy?

 - Egg – For a vegan option, substitute a flax egg by mixing 1 tablespoon of ground flaxseed with 2 tablespoons of water in place of the egg.

-Add the egg.
-Scramble you egg in a small bowl or measuring cup until it’s smooth.
+- Don’t end up with scrambled eggs: Beat your egg in a small bowl or measuring cup until it’s smooth.
 Then pour it into the sweet potatoes while you beating them.
+This helps prevent you from getting scrambled eggs

-Need to prepare this sweet potato casserole ahead of time?
+- Need to prepare this sweet potato casserole ahead of time?
 You can easily make this dish ahead of time.
 I recommend getting it in the baking dish with toppings, and storing it in the refrigerator until you’re ready to bake it.
 Remove it from the fridge for about an hour before you bake.

 Ingredients

-- 3 large sweet potatoes (peeled and cubed)
+- 3 large sweet potatoes - peeled and cubed

 - 1 tablespoon brown sugar